 Sue Gray is a retired homeschool MOM with a Masters degree in Education from Old Dominion University.
 She is the founder of SPEAKOUT NC the competitive speech and debate club that meets here at Colonial Baptist Church.
 For the past 13 years, she has coached and encouraged students to develop their communication skills through competitive speech, debate and Mock Trial.
 Sue has coached students who have earned scholarships, and awards at the State, regional and national level.
 In August of 2016, she was awarded her first diamond coaching award for excellence with the National Speech and Debate Association.
 Sue is passionate about encouraging students to communicate confidently for Christ.

-Classes: Persuasive Rhetoric and Communications
+Classes: Public Speaking and Persuasive Rhetoric

 Beth Grose has a B.S. from Purdue University in Animal Sciences with a focus on Biology and Chemistry.
 She has 8 years of experience in Medical Research with the University of Indiana, Ball State University and Case Western University.
 She also has 8 years of experience in the field of Veterinary Medicine working with local Veterinarians and the Purdue School of Veterinary Medicine.
 Beth homeschooled her 2 children since 1998 and has taught chemistry to high schoolers since 2001.
 Both her daughters graduated from undergraduate college programs.
 One daughter has her degree in education and homeschools her three children.
 The other graduated with an MD and is a resident in Surgery.